priestd09/corda/docs/source/key-concepts-transactions.rst

    * *Transactions are proposals to update the ledger*
    * *A transaction proposal will only be committed if:*

      * *It doesn't contain double-spends*
      * *It is contractually valid*
      * *It is signed by the required parties*

 *Transactions* are objects that update the ledger by consuming zero or more existing ledger states (the *inputs*) and producing zero or more new ledger states (the *outputs*).
-They represent a single link in the state sequences of the previous section.
+They represent a single link in the state sequences seen in :doc:`key-concepts-states`.

-An example of an update transaction, with two inputs and two outputs:
+Here is an example of an update transaction, with two inputs and two outputs:

 .. image:: resources/basic-tx.png

-There are no constraints on the number or type of inputs and outputs you can include in a transaction:
+A transaction can contain any number of inputs and outputs of any type:

-* Transactions can include *n* different state types (e.g. both cash and bonds)
+* They can include many different state types (e.g. both cash and bonds)
-* Transactions can be issuances (have zero inputs) or exits (have zero outputs)
+* They can be issuances (have zero inputs) or exits (have zero outputs)
-* Transactions can merge or split fungible assets (e.g. combining a $2 state and a $5 state into a $7 cash state)
+* They can merge or split fungible assets (e.g. combining a $2 state and a $5 state into a $7 cash state)

-Transactions are *atomic* - either all the transaction's proposed changes are accepted, or none are.
-There is no situation in which only some of the changes proposed by a given transaction are accepted.
+Transactions are *atomic*: either all the transaction's proposed changes are accepted, or none are.

 There are two basic types of transactions: